Mind-body*. Core Strength. Core Stability.

 Once you decide to try Pilates, the next question is where.
 What appeals to you will depend on how you like to work out, your schedule and how much you want to spend.

 Developing an athlete’s core – the deep abdominal muscles along with the muscles closest to the spine – makes athletes more agile, helps prevent injury and increases sports performance.
 From weekend warriors to elite professionals, athletes looking for a competitive edge are discovering that Pilates helps you.

-With over 30 years of experience working closely with Pilates studios, health and fitness clubs, and wellness and rehabilitation centers, Balanced Body® has become a valuable resource for any Pilates professional.
+With 40 years of experience working closely with Pilates studios, health and fitness clubs, and wellness and rehabilitation centers, Balanced Body® has become a valuable resource for any Pilates professional.
 From marketing tips to floor space management and budgeting, we have the tools and know-how to help you create a successful Pilates program.

 We believe that movement – particularly mindful movement – can change the way we live